 TIP: Be proactive in reaching out to and reconnecting with your alumni and other constituents.
 Every alumni is a potential donor - reconnecting with and effectively tracking your alumni will help your annual campaigns grow stronger year by year.
 Engage with your alumni and other constituents on Facebook and other social channels.
 Use your human, off-line social networks to find long-lost alumni.
 And offer an easy-to-find way for your constituents to get their updated contact information to you; this process should be easy to find on your website and other online presences (blog, Facebook Page, etc.).

 Want more tips for keeping your data up to date?
-Check out our Data2Donors content, including recorded Webinars.
+Check out the complete Data2Donors course book.

 2) Segment your data